atubbs/hochar/README.md

 * clone it
 * npm install
-* fix the hardcoded crap
+* change the config.json if you like
-* npm start
+* npm start ... or bin/www ... or bin/www --dbfile=myrecipes.json
 * visit localhost:8080
 * mix
 * drink